calliope-project/calliope/docs/math/index.md

     If you want to apply your own custom math *after* the run mode custom math, you should add it explicitly to the `#!yaml config.init.custom_math` list, e.g., `#!yaml config.init.custom_math: [operate, my_custom_math.yaml]`.

 If you want to introduce new constraints, decision variables, or objectives, you can do so as part of the collection of YAML files describing your model.
-See the [][custom-math] section for an in-depth guide to applying custom math.
+See the [custom math][custom-math-formulation] section for an in-depth guide to applying custom math.

 The in-built math documentation can be explored in this section by selecting one of the options in the left-hand side table of contents.